leanprover-community/blog/posts/mathlib-reviewer-bootcamp.md

 Rida: My favorite course was the one by Andrew on simp normal form; it resolved some mysteries on how we approach rewriting in Mathlib.

-Hannah: I particulary enjoyed Yaël's advice on streamlining the technical side of the review process by optimally using GitHub, Git and VS Code.
+Hannah: I particularly enjoyed Yaël's advice on streamlining the technical side of the review process by optimally using GitHub, Git and VS Code.

 # Group review sessions

 The other part was dedicated to group review sessions.
-We divided ourselves into three groups, each lead by one of the three lecturers.
+We divided ourselves into three groups, each led by one of the three lecturers.
 Yaël's group focused on reviewing combinatorics and hard analysis, Andrew's group on category theory and algebraic geometry, and Michael's group on differential geometry and soft analysis.
 The group leaders provided us with reviews of our reviews.
 With the advice of the lecturers and their detailed feedback on our reviews, we all slowly gained confidence throughout the sessions.

 # Our PR reviews